 Franklin & Marshall Faculty-led Programs

 Each summer, F&M faculty lead a number of Summer Travel Courses.
 These courses offer unique opportunities to travel with and learn closely from an F&M faculty member.
-New programs are regularly developed and in the past have taken place in Italy, China, Denmark, Russia, Spain, and South Africa, among other locations.
+New programs are regularly developed and in the past have taken place in Argentina, China, Cuba, Denmark, England, Israel, Italy, Russia, Spain, and South Africa, among other locations.
 All students accepted to a Summer Travel Course are automatically considered for funding from F&M, based on the student’s demonstrated financial need.
 Students should contact the Office of International Programs to learn more about current Summer Travel Courses.

 Advanced Studies in England

 Owned by Franklin & Marshall, the Advanced Studies in England program is administered in association with the University College, Oxford University, and is located in Bath, England.
 The program offers courses in literature, classics, government, history and creative writing during the fall and spring semester as well as a summer session.
 During the summer session, an F&M faculty member typically leads one of the course offerings in Bath.
 Students studying with ASE also have the opportunity to participate in an academic internship.
 In addition to students from Franklin & Marshall College, the program enrolls students from other affiliate institutions, such as Oberlin, Bucknell, Denison and Gettysburg.